superwf/ts-gear/README.md

 #### initial tsg config

-generate an initial configuration file `tsg.config.ts`.
+generate an initial configuration file `src/tsg.config.ts`.

+for the config file is also typescript source, so it should in `src` directory with other source files.

-skip it if there is already a configuration file.
+skip this step if there is already a configuration file.

 [more configuration document](#Config)